Episode 3

 Speaker C:

-Hot dog with no ketchup on it.
+Like, hot dog with no ketchup on it.

 Speaker C: